Opengundumstyle/Zcommerce/README.md

 - React: A JavaScript library for building user interfaces.
 - HTML/CSS: Markup and styling of the application.
 - Tailwind CSS: Utility-first CSS framework for styling the application.
-- React Icons: Icon library for using icons in React components.

 ### API Intergration